EnemigoPython/table_reader/README.md

 ## features
 - Use the search bar to filter rows (won't filter one-line rows as these are assumed to be headers)
 - Use the lookup URL input to enter the first part of a search URL, then when you click on any cell in the table it will use that URL to search for the cell text.
+- Click on headers on the left side to scroll to them in the table.